Skip to main content

 The health of the endothelium is a critical factor in cardiovascular wellness.
 The GH/IGF-1 axis helps protect the arteries from age-associated changes like thickening and stiffness.
 Restoring GH signaling can improve the production of nitric oxide, the molecule responsible for vasodilation.

 This leads to improved blood flow, reduced arterial stiffness, and can contribute to a modest reduction in diastolic blood pressure.
-While the effects on are not always dramatic, the improvement in endothelial health is a foundational benefit that reduces the long-term risk of atherosclerosis and hypertension.
+While the effects on blood pressure are not always dramatic, the improvement in endothelial health is a foundational benefit that reduces the long-term risk of atherosclerosis and hypertension.

 A Note on Glucose Metabolism